Analyzing and Tuning Warm-up of the JVM with Azul Zulu Prime Builds of OpenJDKApril 01, 2023

 - Lower the C1 compile threshold using

-- Full Falcon: the full set of super-optimizations that deliver on average 20-30% faster code than OpenJDK’s Hotspot compiler.
-This is the recommended approach.
+- Falcon Optimization Level 2 - Full Falcon: the full set of super-optimizations that deliver on average 20-30% faster code than OpenJDK’s HotSpot compiler.
+This is the recommended approach and the default configuration.

-- KestrelC2: a limited set of optimizations designed to approximate the warm-up costs and eventual code speed of OpenJDK’s Hotspot compiler.
-Code compiled with KestrelC2 will have a lower eventual speed than code compiled with full Falcon optimizations, but will reach optimal state faster and with fewer resources.
-To switch to KestrelC2, use the
+- KestrelC2: a limited set of optimizations designed to approximate the warm-up costs and eventual code speed of OpenJDK’s HotSpot compiler.
+Code compiled with KestrelC2 will have a lower eventual speed than code compiled with full Falcon optimizations, but will reach an optimal state faster and with fewer resources.
+Enabled using the following option:

-- In extremely constrained environments, you may want to adjust even further by lowering the optimization levels.
-Different compiler options can be used to affect the amount of time and CPU Falcon uses to optimize your code.
+Different compiler options can be used to lowering the optimization levels and affect the amount of time and CPU Falcon uses to optimize your code.
 For more info on this topic, check Command Line Options > Falcon Compiler Options.

 A solution for the slower optimized code in these circumstances is provided by Azul’s Cloud Native Compiler.